Upward Bound at Medaille University

 Upward Bound offers a summer bridge program to several of its high school graduates, to increase both college admission rates and the likelihood of post-secondary persistence and success.
 The bridge program is the final Upward Bound component.

 During the six-week summer program, graduated high school seniors will have the opportunity to participate in a bridge program to help transition between high school graduation and college matriculation.
-Participants in the summer bridge program will be eligible to register for a three-hour transferable credit course at Medaille College to bridge the gap between high school and postsecondary education.
+Participants in the summer bridge program will be eligible to register for a three-hour transferable credit course at Medaille University to bridge the gap between high school and postsecondary education.
 In addition, participants will be exposed to the college culture through workshops, interacting with professors, navigating campus resources, and mentorship.

 Federal TRiO regulations require that students must have completed the 8th grade, be between the ages of 13 and 19, and require academic support in pursuing a program in post-secondary education.
 All students must be from low-income families and/or be potential first-generation college students.
 The program requires that two-thirds of the participants in a project must be both low-income and potential first-generation college students.
 The remaining one-third must be either low-income or potential first-generation college students.